bbklab/project52/README.md

 # project52
-52 weeks, 52 Go projects for self-study
+52 small Go projects challenge but in more than 52 weeks for self-study ;-)

 Index
 ------